“It took me a long time not to judge myself through someone else’s eyes.”

 How not to start the race to the self-love bottom

-There are two ways to damage your self-love – emotions and thoughts.
+There are two ways to damage your self-love – emotions and thoughts.10

 These emotions are extremely unhelpful on a personal level.
-They have evolved to keep our tribe together and have no purpose other than that.
-Whenever you spot them, drop them by any means, especially shame.
+They have evolved to keep our tribe together and have no purpose other than that.12 Whenever you spot them, drop them by any means, especially shame.
 There is no benefit from feeling shame, ever.
 It’s paralyzing, unproductive and just plain sucks.
 Vulnerability is a good counter emotion to those.
-Without vulnerability there is no true love.
+Without vulnerability there is no unconditional love.13

 Destructive thoughts, also knows as “downward spirals”.
 Waves of exhausting negative thoughts you can’t stop.